brycefrank/brycefrank.github.io/software.md

 written in the R programming language. forvol provides a flexible way for forest inventory professionals to interact with FIA volume equations for various species.

+[spsys](https://github.com/brycefrank/spsys): A package that estimates the sampling variance for two-dimensional systematic sampling designs that are frequently used in environmental and forestry surveys.

 [sptotal](https://github.com/highamm/sptotal): A package for estimating population totals of finite populations of spatially correlated data.
 Developed in conjunction with Matthew Higham, Dr. Jay Ver Hoef, and Dr. Francisco Mauro-Gutierrez (in development).